A new census of dust and polycyclic aromatic hydrocarbons at z=0.7-2 with JWST MIRI: Conclusions

-\item Using the fundamental metallicity relation (FMR), we estimate the gas metallicity of the sample and compare the {\qpah}-metallicity relation at $z\sim 1.3$ with that at $z\sim 0$.
-Despite the uncertainties in the $z\sim 0$ metallicities due to strong-line calibrations ($\sim 0.2$\,dex, \citealt{aniano20}), compared to the $\sim 0.05$\,dex metallicity scatter from FMR), we observe a strong agreement in the {\qpah}-metallicity trends from $z\sim 0$ to 2.
-In this relationship, {\qpah} remains relatively constant at $\sim 3.4$\% above $\sim 0.5\,Z_{\odot}$, confirming the reliability of PAH luminosity as a robust calibrator for estimating total IR luminosity (and similarly, PAH mass to dust mass) in metal-rich galaxies.
+\item Using the FMR, we estimated the gas metallicity of the sample and compared the {\qpah}-metallicity relation at $z\sim 1.3$ with that at $z\sim 0$.
+Despite the uncertainties in the $z\sim 0$ metallicities due to strong line calibrations ($\sim 0.2$\,dex, \citealt{aniano20} compared to the $\sim 0.05$\,dex metallicity scatter from the FMR), we observe a strong agreement in the {\qpah}-metallicity trends from $z\sim 0$ to 2.
+In this relationship, {\qpah} remains relatively constant at $\sim 3.4$\% above $\sim 0.5\,Z_{\odot}$, confirming the reliability of PAH luminosity as a robust calibrator for estimating the total IR luminosity (and similarly, the PAH mass to dust mass) in metal-rich galaxies.
 Below $0.5\,Z_{\odot}$, the PAH fraction declines sharply, reaching a very low value of $< 1$\% at metallicities below $0.3\,Z_{\odot}$.
 This redshift-invariant nature of the {\qpah}-metallicity relation below $\sim 0.5\,Z_{\odot}$ could potentially serve as a basis for calibrating the PAH luminosity fraction as a metallicity indicator in this range.
 This would be an efficient way of estimating metallicities from relatively cost-effective imaging surveys, with MIRI applicable up to $z\sim 2$ and potential future far-IR probes such as SPICE (\citealt{urry23}, Bonato et~al., in prep) or PRIMA \citep{moullet23} extending capabilities to $z\sim 7$.

-\item We observe a strong correlation between the fraction of obscured UV emission (ratio of obscured to total UV luminosity) and stellar mass that does not change with redshift.
+\item We observe a strong correlation between the fraction of obscured UV emission (the ratio of obscured to total UV luminosity) and stellar mass that does not change with redshift.
 Galaxies with stellar masses above $10^{9.6}$\,{\Msun} have, on average, more than half of their light obscured by dust.
 In the stellar mass range of $\sim 10^{8.5}$ to $10^{11}$\,{\Msun}, the obscured fraction increases from $\sim 15\%$ to more than $90\%$.